aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/aspose-words-for-cms/aspose-words-net-for-umbraco/umbraco-quote-generator-module/how-to-use-umbraco-quote-generator/_index.md

 ﻿---
-title: Using and Video Demo for Umbraco Quote Generator – Aspose.Words for .NET
+title: Using and Video Demo for Umbraco Quote Generator
+second_title: Aspose.Words for .NET
 articleTitle: Using and Video Demo for Umbraco Quote Generator
 linktitle: Using and Video Demo for Umbraco Quote Generator
 description: "Generate Quotes in your Umbraco site using the powerful features of Aspose.Words for .NET in C#."